Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Export_and_Restore.md

 ### Cleanup failed or stopped export

-If an export is stopped prematurely or fails to complete there is a few steps that need to be taken to bring Nexus back into a working state.
+If an export is stopped prematurely or fails to complete, there are a few steps that need to be taken to bring Nexus back into a working state.

 1. Delete the failed or stopped job, see [Cleanup export job](#cleanup-export-job)
-1. If the export was stopped or failed delete the partially filled export PVC, see [Cleanup previous export](#cleanup-previous-export)
+1. Delete the partially filled export PVC, see [Cleanup previous export](#cleanup-previous-export)
 1. Restart Nexus if it is still stopped, depending on where the job failed the Nexus pods may still be down
     1. (`ncn-m#`) Check if the Nexus pods are down by: